 Independent Living Advocate

-As an Independent Living Advocate, Nia assists individuals achieve their goals to live independently through life skills training, advocacy, information & referral, and peer mentoring.
+As an Independent Living Advocate, Martina assists individuals achieve their goals to live independently through life skills training, advocacy, information & referral, and peer mentoring.
 Independent living goal areas include housing, transportation, education, employment, assistive technology, and health care.
-Nia serves as the primary contact person in WCICIL’s satellite office located in Macomb Illinois.
+Martina serves as the primary contact person in WCICIL’s satellite office located in Macomb Illinois.